Michael Roos: College career

 As a student-athlete at Eastern Washington University, Roos played for the Eastern Washington Eagles football team.
 He earned numerous honors, including first-team All-American by The NFL Draft Report, American Football Coaches Association and The Sports Network, second-team AP All-American, Division I-AA Offensive Lineman of the Year by The NFL Draft Report, unanimous first-team All-Big Sky Conference and two-time Big Sky All-Academic selection.
 His fellow right tackle Paul Terrell was also an All-Big Sky Conference pick.
 He graduated in March 2005 with a double major in finance and economics.

 Professional career

-Initially projected as a late third rounder, Roos was selected with the ninth pick of the second round of the 2005 NFL Draft out of Eastern Washington.
+Initially projected as a late third rounder, Roos was selected with 41st overall pick in the second round of the 2005 NFL draft out of Eastern Washington.
 This made him the first Division I-AA player to be drafted that season and the highest draft pick ever to come out of Eastern Washington.
 In 2008, Roos was elected to the Pro Bowl and was first-team All Pro.

-On April 26, 2008 Roos signed a six-year, $43 million extension with the Tennessee Titans.
+On April 26, 2008, Roos signed a six-year, $43 million extension with the Tennessee Titans.

 On February 27, 2015, Roos retired from the NFL.
 He finished his career starting all 148 games he played.